Mohammad-Rahmanian/Information-Retrieval-Project/README.md

 To improve the efficiency of the ranked retrieval, we use champion lists to reduce the number of documents that need to be compared.

-## Usage

-To run the program, follow these steps:

-1. Clone the repository
-2. Install the required packages using `pip install -r requirements.txt`
-3. Run the `preprocess.py` script to preprocess the documents
-4. Run the `boolean_retrieval.py` script to retrieve documents using boolean retrieval
-5. Run the `ranked_retrieval.py` script to retrieve documents using ranked retrieval

-## Conclusion

-This project demonstrates the use of boolean and ranked retrieval methods to retrieve relevant documents from a collection of Persian news articles.
-The preprocessing and indexing steps are crucial for efficient retrieval, and the use of champion lists can significantly improve the performance of the ranked retrieval.